-- Time and full date of disclosure/incident and the time and full date the record was made - An accurate record of what was said or seen, using the child's words as appropriate - Whether it is 1st or 2nd hand information - Whether the child was seen/spoken to - Whether information is fact/ professional judgement - Full names and roles/status of anyone identified in the report - Sign the record with a legible signature. - Record actions agreed with/by the Designated Lead (SMART)
+- Time and full date of disclosure/incident and the time and full date the record was made - An accurate record of what was said or seen, using the child's words as appropriate - Whether it is 1st or 2nd hand information - Whether the child was seen/spoken to - Whether information is fact/ professional judgement - Full names and roles/status of anyone identified in the report - Sign the record with a legible signature. - Record actions agreed with/by the Designated Lead (SMART) - Avoid acronyms/jargon/abbreviations

-Avoid acronyms/jargon/abbreviations

-Review records regularly; add any new concerns and respond to these immediately.
+Action for DSL: Review records regularly; add any new concerns, respond to these immediately and record evidence of actions taken and outcomes.